One of 189 Pathways™

 The Grief Warrior

-“You fight through your wounds – transforming ancestral pain into the fuel for justice.”
+“You fight through grief – transforming ancestral sorrow into warrior strength.”

 You don’t hide your wounds.
 They make you unstoppable.